FutureMC-Network/Updates/Season-3/New Systems.md

 - **New Settings Options(Disable/Enable Scoreboard, Change Lang, Receiving chat messages, Friend Requests)**
 - **New Social System (Friends, Partys)**
 - **New interaction items (Lobby Item)**
+- **The ability to spectate any kind of running games & Arenas etc.**

 <u>**we will mark it as done, after completing adding it**<u>